Pavement trading

 Closure of licence - by us

-A licence is revoked (closed) when the premises changes hands, if payment is not made or if there are breaches in the conditions.
+A licence is revoked (closed) when the premises changes hands, if agreed installment payments are not made or if there are breaches in the conditions.
+Both licence types have a length of a maximum of one year.

 Closure of licence - by you

 If your business ceases, or you decide that you no longer wish to use the outside space, you must inform us in writing or you will liable for all the fees due for the period on the licence.
-We will recalculate the invoice from the day we are told, or the day you cease trading, whichever is later.
+For goods licences we will recalculate the invoice from the day we are told, or the day you cease trading, whichever is later.
+The fee for tables licences are fixed and cannot be refunded.

 Transfer of licence